khushaljethava/khushaljethava.github.io/_posts/2026-04-04-Python-Web-Scraping-Complete-Guide.md

 categories: [Python]
 tags: [python, web-scraping]
 image:
-  path: "/commons/Python Web Scraping The Complete Guide for 2026.png"
+  path: "/commons/Python Web Scraping The Complete Guide for 2026.webp"
   alt: "Python web scraping workflow using BeautifulSoup, Selenium, and Playwright for extracting structured data from websites"
 ---

 ## Why Web Scraping?

 Web scraping extracts structured data from websites.
 Price monitoring, lead generation, research data collection, competitor analysis, news aggregation — these all rely on scraping.
+Once you have scraped data, you can feed it into [sentiment analysis](/posts/Sentiment-Analysis-with-Python/) or [recommendation systems](/posts/Building-Recommendation-Systems-with-Python/) for deeper insights.
 Python is the most popular language for it because of mature libraries like BeautifulSoup, Selenium, and Playwright.

 This guide covers the full scraping toolkit: static page parsing, dynamic page handling, authentication, pagination, data storage, and ethical practices.
 We finish with a complete project that scrapes job listings.